humzak711/PlagueRAT/PlagueRCE/README.md

-The server works in the following way:<br>
+The server works in the following way:
-1. user connects to client via user input of the chosen clients ip address.<br>
+1. user connects to client via user input of the chosen clients ip address.

-2. user inputs a command to be executed by the chosen client.<br>
+2. user inputs a command to be executed by the chosen client.

 3. client executes the command.
-(If the command is a CLI command it will be executed by the server and not be executed by the chosen client)<br>
+(If the command is a CLI command it will be executed by the server and not be executed by the chosen client)

-4. In the case of a client disconnecting from the server mid way through sending a command or receiving a response, the server will remove the client from the list of connected clients.<br>
+4. In the case of a client disconnecting from the server mid way through sending a command or receiving a response, the server will remove the client from the list of connected clients.

-5. Everytime a client sends a response back to the user, it is stored within the response list which can be accessed via various commands such as 'current_latest'.<br>
+5. Everytime a client sends a response back to the user, it is stored within the response list which can be accessed via various commands such as 'current_latest'.

-Send P1NGS3RV3R to server to test connection from client<br>
+Send P1NGS3RV3R to server to test connection from client

-Encryption mode:<br>
+Encryption mode:
+ENCRYPTION MODE DOES NOT SUPPORT LARGE INPUT OR OUTPUT DATA Before using encryption mode, please note that it will not work properly with large input or output data and therefore I do not recommend using encryption mode at all.

-Each generated key pair is a 2048 bit RSA key pair.
-No I am not going to allow the user to choose the size of the key pair, it will break my code.
+Each generated key pair is a 4096 bit RSA key pair.
 When a client connects to the server, it treats the current key pair on the server in encryption mode as the clients permanent key pair, so make sure you are using encryption mode properly otherwise it can cause problems with server/client communication.